-During the 2020 financial year, the Audit and Risk Committee consisted of three members, one of which was considered independent being Michael Sandy (Committee Chair).
-Mr Andrew Purcell and Mr Peter Stickland were considered non-independent on the basis outlined in Recommendation 2.3.
+During the 2023 financial year, the Audit and Risk Committee consisted of three members, two of them are considered independent being Michael Sandy (Committee Chair) and Mr Peter Stickland.
+Mr. Andrew Purcell is non-independent on the basis outlined in Recommendation 2.3.

-Mr Sandy assumed the role of Interim Chief Executive Officer from 22 July 2019 to 20 February 2020 and is now considered independent.
-For further information please refer to Recommendation 2.3.
-Details of meetings held by the Committee during the year and member attendances are set out in the 2020 Directors' Report.
+Details of meetings held by the Committee during the year and member attendances are set out in the 2023 Directors' Report.